Related Reading

-In celebration of National Seniors Day on October 1st, Coast Capital Savings generously donated $21,600 to support four senior-specific shelter spaces for older adults who are homeless for the first time in their later years.
+In celebration of National Seniors Day on October 1st, Coast Capital Savings generously donated $25,200 to support four senior-specific shelter spaces for older adults who are homeless for the first time in their later years.
 Seniors Services Society of BC (SSSBC) already has 15 units of Temporary Housing which are limited, and the current need is very high.
-The Seniors Express Access Shelter Program provides rapid access, barrier-free, senior-appropriate shelter space to homeless seniors 60+ for up to one month while they seek housing.
+The Seniors Rapid Access Shelter Program provides quick access, barrier-free, senior-appropriate shelter space to homeless seniors 60+ for up to one month while they seek housing.

 The program will provide shelter access in four communities in BC in conjunction with SHINE (Seniors Housing Information Navigation Ease) partners: Langley Senior Resources Society (Fraser Valley), Seniors Outreach & Resource Centre (Kelowna), Nanaimo Family Life Association (Nanaimo) and Seniors Services Society of BC (Metro Vancouver).
 SHINE partners also provide tailored housing navigation and outreach services for homeless or at-risk seniors in temporary housing.

 Coast Capital Savings’ generosity doesn’t end there.
-In the past year, they have generously sponsored SSSBC’s Fridays with Seniors Podcast series and provided 100 water bottles to keep seniors hydrated during the summer months.
+In 2022, they funded the first Seniors Rapid Access Shelter Program which assisted hundreds of seniors who faced homelessness across the province.
+They have generously sponsored SSSBC’s Fridays with Seniors Podcast series and provided 100 water bottles to keep seniors hydrated during the summer months.

 See what our SHINE Partners have to say: